mcrossley/SteelSeries-Weather-Gauges/ReadMe.txt

 2.5.5
   * Updated gauges.js
-    - Fixed UTF-8 corruption of °C & °F introduced in 2.5.4
+    - Fixed UTF-8 corruption of Â°C & Â°F introduced in 2.5.4
     - Changed WeatherCat cloudbase graph from pressure1.jpg to cloudbase1.jpg
     - Added gaugeGlobal values for the direction gauge average pointer type and colour